 It’s the morning.
 You need caffeine.
 But you have no fancy coffee maker at hand.
 What’s a coffee lover to do!?
 In this guide you will learn how to make coffee without a coffee maker.

 I’ve found myself in this situations without a coffee maker several times.
-Usually when waking up in an unfamiliar location and not having access my espresso machine.
+Usually when waking up in an unfamiliar location and not having access my grind and brew coffee maker.
 For a person that’s addicted to coffee this isn’t a pretty sight.

 In order to combat these scenarios I’ve developed a process of scouting my location and making the best coffee available with the tools at hand.